williamjacksn/blog/content/articles/2018/05/2018-05-27-family-history.md

 person who had the ordinances reserved.
 He agreed to release his reservation so I could do the work.

-As I was about to reserve the ordinances and print an ordinance card, I had a thought: &ldquo;Check your relationship to this man.&rdquo; According to FamilySearch, Charles was the son of Rebecca&#x02bc;s third great grandmother, Mary Jane Black, through a second marriage.
+As I was about to reserve the ordinances and print an ordinance card, I had a thought: &ldquo;Check your relationship to this man.&rdquo; According to FamilySearch, Charles was the son of Rebecca&#x02bc;s third great-grandmother, Mary Jane Black, through a second marriage.

 I took a closer look at the available information and I discovered a note that was left on Charles&#x02bc;s record by another user.
-This note just simply said,&ldquo;His mother is not Mary Jane Black.&rdquo; So, I began to check some of the available source documents, and it became clear that this was true.
+This note just simply said, &ldquo;His mother is not Mary Jane Black.&rdquo; So, I began to check some of the available source documents, and it became clear that this was true.
 Charles was not related to Mary Jane Black, and therefore he was not related to Rebecca.